ng-packagr/ng-packagr/README.md

 #### Examples and Tutorials

-Nikolas LeBlanc has written a story on medium.com on [Building an Angular 4 Component Library with the Angular CLI and ng-packagr](https://medium.com/@ngl817/building-an-angular-4-component-library-with-the-angular-cli-and-ng-packagr-53b2ade0701e)
+Nikolas LeBlanc's story on medium.com: [Building an Angular 4 Component Library with the Angular CLI and ng-packagr](https://medium.com/@ngl817/building-an-angular-4-component-library-with-the-angular-cli-and-ng-packagr-53b2ade0701e)

-The demo repository [ng-packaged](https://github.com/dherges/ng-packaged) shows Angular CLI together with `ng-packagr`.
+Here is a [demo repository showing ng-packagr and Angular CLI](https://github.com/dherges/ng-packaged) in action.

+What about [ng-packagr alongside Nx Workspace](https://github.com/dherges/nx-packaged)?
+Well, they work well together!

 #### Configuration Locations